tpcarlson/synth-diy/sycamore/ASSEMBLY.md

 Connect the Pico to your computer and program it with the firmware.
 See the [FIRMWARE.md](FIRMWARE.md) guide for more details.

-##### LEDs
+##### SMT LEDs

 The mode LEDs are first to solder.
 On the back of the LED is a long vertical line, this indicates the 5V side, which is on the left hand side of the module.
 [This page](https://lighthouseleds.com/blog/polarity-guide-of-0402-0603-0805-1206-and-most-all-smd-leds.html) has a good set of pictures for common LED indicators in case yours are different.

 ![](images/4-led.jpg)

 The vertical line on the LEDs (The anode) should be on the left hand side of the PCB.
-The indicator line should be on the bottom of the LED as you place it, with LED's lens facing up.
+The smaller, horizontal line (The cathode) should be on the right hand side of the PCB.
+The line should be on the bottom of the LED as you place it, with LED's lens facing up.

 You can decide how exactly to solder the LEDs.
 Either a hot air gun and paste or a soldering iron will work.
 A hotplate will not work as there are already parts on the other side.